morawskiOZ/crypto-portfolio-monitor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Go program that monitors crypto portfolio value.
+Go program that can monitor portfolio and coins' value.
 Currently, it has build in Binance API.
 Feel free to extend it

 > :warning: **By default tasker is using Binance TESTING API, add prod envs and remove `binanceAPI.WithTestFlag()` from `main.go` file`**
 <p align="right">(<a href="#top">back to top</a>)</p>